biki-desu/AegisubScripts/README.md

 AegisubScripts
 --------------

-Aegisub Automation Scripts written by biki
+Aegisub Automation Scripts written by biki, feel free to visit #biki on rizon!

 ## ./
 --------------